 The passing score for the exam has been recommended by a geographically diverse panel of practicing certified assistants with both clinical and educational backgrounds individually selected by the ABC board of directors.
 This panel, under the guidance of testing experts from ABC’s testing service, computes a passing score representing the minimum level of knowledge that must be demonstrated to pass the exam.
 All exams are administered and scored by a computer- based system.

 You may not appeal a failing score on any exam.
 However, you may request a review a particular incident or administrative procedure in relation to an exam.

 You may request a review of a specific incident or procedure relative to the exam process or administration procedure if it is feel that the incident or procedure impeded your opportunity for successful completion of your exam.

 The following actions must be taken prior to submitting a written request for review:

 The written request for review must be:

-If a request for a review is submitted concerning an incident or administrative procedure, you will receive notification of the outcome of the review within 30 days of receipt of the request.
+If a request for review is submitted concerning an incident or administrative procedure, you will receive notification of the outcome within 30 days of receipt of the request.
 Should you not be satisfied with the decision rendered, you may submit a written appeal to the board of directors within 14 days.
-You will be notified of the board’s decision within 60 days of receipt of your request.
-The board of directors’ decision is final.
+You will be notified of the board’s decision within 60 days of receipt of the request.
+The board of directors' decision is final.